TencentARC/ArcNerf/docs/models.md

 ------------------------------------------------------------------------
 # chunk_size
+Rays/Points are processed in chunk and results are combined to get full output.
+If you set the chunk_size based on your GPU capacity.
 ## chunk_rays
 The model is hard to process `batch_size * n_rays_per_sample * n_pts_per_ray` in a single
 forward, set it to be `n_rays` to be process in a single forward.